SpiralLogic/testing-guidelines/README.md

   * Not within your domain (tests should provide you the confidence *your* system works, contract tests can be used to assert an external system still behaves as expected)

 ## Front end testing
 A user interface shouldn't contain any form of business logic.
-This decouples the user design, user experience, medium of deliery and method of interaction from the core of the solution system, allowing for maximum flexibility and reuse.
+This decouples the user design, user experience, medium of delivery and method of interaction from the core of the solution system, allowing for maximum flexibility and reuse.

 This begs the question then **what to test** in the UI?
 The answer is any user action or intention and the result to that action or of that intention which is specific to that user's experience.

-The content below is from the perspective of react but is transferrable to other front end technologies.
+The content below is from the perspective of react but is transferable to other front end technologies.

 ### What does a good UI test look like?
-* An automated test which verifies an interface's behaviours via assertions that are on the elements *idenitfiable by* and/or *interacted with* by the interface's user
+* An automated test which verifies an interface's behaviours via assertions that are on the elements *identifiable by* and/or *interacted with* by the interface's user
-* They are *agnostic to* and/or *respectve of* differences in devices by adapating with responsiveness to changes in their appearance/function (orientation, size, zoom level, screen reading)
+* They are *agnostic to* and/or *respective of* differences in devices by adapting with responsiveness to changes in their appearance/function (orientation, size, zoom level, screen reading)

 ### Finding elements
   * Finds elements under test